mtiller/ModelicaBook/text/source/behavior/discrete/bouncing.rst

 where an event is just about to occur.

-To address this problem, we must introduce a certain amount of "hysteresis".
+To address this problem, we must introduce a certain amount of hysteresis (dead-banding).
 What this means in this case is that once the condition ``h<0`` has become true, we have to get "far enough" away from the condition before we allow the event to happen again.
 In other words, the event happens whenever ``h`` is less than zero.
 But before we can